 What is a mild hybrid car?

-So what is a mild hybrid?
-What mild hybrid systems do is fill in some of the gaps where engines are less efficient.
-So, a small motor usually placed just ahead of the gearbox assists when pulling away, can give a boost during hard acceleration, and helps make engine stop/start systems more responsive.
+So, what is a mild hybrid?
+Mild hybrid systems fill in some of the gaps where engines are less efficient.
+A small motor usually placed just ahead of the gearbox assists when pulling away, can give a boost during hard acceleration, and helps make engine stop/start systems more responsive.
 This has the result of improving performance and drivability while reducing fuel consumption and emissions – all with minimal negative impact on the driver behind the wheel.

 Just don’t go expecting miracles.
 While more full-featured hybrids often offer impressively low running costs, a mild hybrid will be much closer to a conventional petrol or diesel in this regard.
 Mild hybrid engines aren’t usually a choice you can make as a buyer, either – in some model ranges, they’ve just replaced non-hybrid engines wholesale, while other manufacturers choose not to offer them in favour of concentrating on full hybrids and pure EVs.